StaudiglLab/EMPRA_pythonTutorial_Summer25/README.md

 6. For a quick check if things have gone well so far, download "test.py" from this repository, open it on VS Code, and run it by clicking on the run icon (first icon on the top right corner on the same row where you see the filename).

     ![alt text](screenshots/image-4.png)

-If it runs through and prints "All is well", then **that's all!**.
-We should be able to run python files on VS Code now!
+If it runs through and prints "All is well", then **that's all!** We should be able to run python files on VS Code now!